petersem/docker-demo/README.md

 > Do not use Qbittorrent until it is protected by a VPN

 ## Prerequisites
+- Install the docker package
-This will install as-is, however best with OpenVPN/Wireguard/Another VPN?
+- Best with OpenVPN/Wireguard/Another VPN?
 (Needed for Qbittorrent)

 ### Folders
 The following folders should be created.
 You can copy/paste these into a terminal